OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 3.3.1 - Software Bill of Materials (SBOM)

-A process shall exist for creating and maintaining a bill of materials that includes each Open Source Software component incorporated in the Supplied Software.
+A process shall exist for creating and maintaining a bill of materials that includes each Open Source Software component from which the Supplied Software is comprised.

 #### Verification Material(s):